-⏹️ About making your JVM application interruptible
+⏹️ Making your JVM application interruptible

 Today we’ll discuss how to make your JVM application interruptible, what exactly it means, why you would need it, and how it can improve your development experience.

-What does “make an application interruptible” mean?
+- What exactly does “make an application interruptible” mean?

+Before we start, to better dive into the context of the problem, let’s see how we can run our applications.
 In general, there are at least two ways to run a JVM application during development.
 Let’s compare them.

 Standalone Java process